Business Mileage Deduction

 There are two methods for figuring your business mileage deduction:

-To figure your business mileage deduction you multiply business miles traveled during the year by the standard mileage rate in effect for that year (rates tend to change each year).
-Beginning January 1, 2021, the standard mileage rate for business use of a car, van, pickup or panel truck is 56 cents per mile (down 1.5 cents from 2020)
+To figure your business mileage deduction you multiply business miles traveled during the year by the business mileage rate in effect for that year (rates tend to change each year).
+Beginning January 1, 2025, the business mileage rate for a car, van, pickup or panel truck is 70 cents per mile.

-To use the standard mileage rate, you must own or lease the car and:
+To use the standard mileage rate, you must own or lease the vehicle and:

-If you start out using the standard mileage rate for a leased vehicle, you must continue using it for the entire lease period, including renewals.
+If you start out using the business mileage rate for a leased vehicle, you must continue using it for the entire lease period, including renewals.

 Advantage of Using the Standard Mileage Rate

-Unlike the actual expenses method, if you use the standard mileage rate you don't have to save receipts or compute depreciation.
-However, you still need to keep a mileage log regardless of the method you use to claim your vehicle deduction.
+Unlike the actual expenses method, if you use the business mileage rate you don't have to save receipts or compute depreciation.
+However, you need to keep a mileage log regardless of the method you use to claim your vehicle deduction.

 Items Included in the Mileage Rate:

-The mileage rate takes into account: your vehicle's operating expenses (i.e. gas, oil, tires, repairs, maintenance and insurance.
-However, the following items may also be deducted, over and above you deduction for business miles:
+The mileage rate takes into account your vehicle's operating expenses (e,g. gas, oil, tires, repairs, maintenance and insurance).
+However, the following items may also be deducted in addition to your mileage deduction:

-You add these additional items to your mileage deduction (mileage deduction + additional items = Total vehicle deduction).
+You add these additional items to your mileage deduction (e.g. mileage deduction + additional deductions = Total vehicle deduction).

 Mileage Log